open-webrtc-toolkit/owt-client-native/talk/woogeen/docs/cpp/cpp.md

 - woogeen-debug.lib & woogeen-release.lib is compiled as 32 bit library.
 - Bandwidth setting for publishing H264 stream does not take effect.
 - Unmix/Mix will only unmix from/mix to the first mixed stream even if multiple mixed streams are provided.
 To unmix from/mix to multiple mixed streams, invoke the same API multiple times with mixed stream list containing one mixed stream each time.
+- GetCurrentSourceList/SetCurrentCaptureSource is not supported for sharing application.

 > Note: \* Other names and brands may be claimed as the property of others.</i>